AdrianMaj/PUMPFIT/README.md

 [![PUMPFIT Main page screenshot][product-screenshot]](/images/screenshot.png)

 PUMPFIT allows you to create a trainer or user account.
 A trainer account can publish advertisements that can be answered by those looking for trainers.
-The application also allows real-time communication between users and editing of account data.
 Users can publish testimonials about trainers, which will be visible to all page visitors.
+The application also allows real-time communication between users, editing account details such as email, password, etc., password recovery, ad filtering and several other features.

+See <a href="#usage"><b>Usage</b></a> for more information about the application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>